mapbiomas-brazil/accuraccy/README.md

   * Python 3.7 or above

-  * scikit-learn library for python
+  * scikit-learn library for Python

   * R 3.6.2 o above